Take Your Labels to the Next Level

 Brown kraft paper with red and black spot colors, no laminate

-Texture can definitely take your labels to the next level.
+Texture can take your labels to the next level.
 You can add texture in several ways.
-Chose a textured paper such as our estate papers, linen weave, or soft touch.
+Choose a textured paper such as our estate papers, linen weave, or soft touch.
 Kraft paper adds texture as well as an eco-friendly homespun look.

 You can also add an illusion of texture by choosing deckle or ragged edges for your label.
-Embossing is a slightly pricier method of adding texture, but it also brings elegance and that rich touch to your labels.
+Embossing costs more but adds texture, elegance, and a luxurious feel to your labels.
 In addition, we have some cool specialty materials with micro-textures.

 Tip #4: Laminate Your Labels

 Note that although gloss is the most commonly selected laminate type, matte has a charm of its own.
-It can add an appearance of calm and serenity; it can tone down some over-the-top colors and metallics, and it allows for much easier reading, being non-reflective.
+It creates a calm and peaceful appearance, softens colors and materials, and makes reading easier by reducing glare.

 Tip #5: Talk to Us